Vasu7052/Docker-LEMP-Stack/Readme.md

 ### Note

 * Host for MYSQL server is ```docker_mysql:3306``` (You can change them accordingly)
-* Ports can be changed inside docker-compose.yml file
+* Make Sure above mentioned ports are not already used.
+If yes, then either free that port or change the port in docker-compose.yml file